CH EPR FHIR (R4)

 Message Semantics

-The response SHALL either convey a Basic Access Token in JWT format, granting basic access to the EPR (i.e. to access patient data), or an Extended Access Token to access resources protected by the role and attribute based EPR authorization (i.e. read and write documents).
+The response SHALL either convey a Basic Access Token in JWT format which grants basic access to the EPR (i.e., to access patient data), or an Extended Access Token to access resources protected by the role and attribute based EPR authorization (i.e., read and write documents).

 JSON Web Token Option

-The Authorization Server and Resource Server SHALL support the IUA JWT extension with the following claims as defined in Table below.
+The IUA Authorization Server and IUA Resource Server SHALL support the IUA JWT extension with claims as defined in the following Table.

-The claim content for the JWT IUA extensions SHALL correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).
+Note: The claim content of the JWT IUA extensions SHALL correspond to the content defined in the XUA specification (see Annex 5 Addendum 1, section 1.6.4.2 Get X-User Assertion).

-JWT Claim (Extension) Optionality (Basic/ Extended) XUA Attribute EPR Remark
+JWT Claim (Extension) Optionality (Basic/ Extended) XUA Attribute Remark

 subject_organization O/O urn:oasis:names:tc:xspa:1.0:subject:organization The name of the user’s organization or institution as text.